voyagerdva/COPY_BY_ANSIBLE/README.md

     It is also possible that the RSA host key has just been changed.
     The fingerprint for the RSA key .......

-To avoid this, we need to use the keys:
+To avoid this, we need to use the keys in ./ansible.cfg:
-	host_key_checking = False in ./ansible.cfg
+	host_key_checking = False

 We also need to pay attention to the users, passwords, and access rights on the target hosts.
-My script does not take it into account.
-But it is not difficult to adjust it for a specific situation.